Previous dayApril 27, 2026Next day

 28.4 km---✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 38 km E of Nikolski, Alaska on April 27, 2026 at 15:48 UTC.
-At a depth of 28.4 km, the event was shallow crustal.
+Reports of a magnitude 2.3 earthquake 38 km E of Nikolski, Alaska came in on April 27, 2026 at 15:48 UTC.
+This was a shallow crustal earthquake, focused at 28.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 52.916°N, -168.286°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27